charithagowda889/login-signup-page/README.md

 # login-signup-page
-This project implements a complete authentication system with user signup and login functionality.
-Users can register with their details, securely log in, and access authorized content.
-The system includes password handling, validation, and error management.
-It is designed following REST API principles and can be integrated into larger applications
+This project is a backend authentication system built using a lightweight Python framework such as Flask.
+It demonstrates how modern authentication systems work using JWT (JSON Web Tokens) and a simple SQLite database.

+The system supports:
+User Registration (Signup)
+User Login
+JWT-based authentication
+Secure user profile access
+Updating user profile details

+This project is ideal for learning real-world backend authentication flow used in production systems.